RBDMS: Risk Based Data Management System

 Enhancements developed in one state are made available for other states to utilize as well.
 This spreads the software development costs among the group and frees up resources for new innovations.

-Originally developed in Access version 1.1, RBDMS has evolved to the latest .NET technologies and has been adopted as a national standard.
-Current development on RBDMS 3.0 will offer a web-enabled user interface.
+Originally developed in Access version 1.1, RBDMS has evolved to the latest .NET technologies including a web-enabled user interface.
+RBDMS has been adopted as a national standard.